Welcome Letter

 procedures when you arrive and go over escape routes.

 Bikes can be used at your own risk and with your own helmets.
-There are 2 tri-cycles, 2 mid-size “girls” and 2 “boys” bikes, 3
+(According to Delaware State Law helmets are required under the

-functional).
-The Burlee has some stains and is faded but can be used.
+faded but can be used.
 The blue trailer is set up to be a stroller.
-We also have a
+We also have a bike padlock with a key on a lanyard.
+The

 The computer upstairs has Internet access and a printer for limited printing.
 Please remember that it is a shared resource so do

-Nightlight bulbs and replacement light bulbs are available in a clear bin on the top shelf in the garage.
-There are additional child-
+Nightlight bulbs and replacement light bulbs are available in the desk.
+There are additional child-proofing supplies in the desk

-proofing supplies in the desk and gates for the stairs in the garage.
+and the gates for the stairs are in the garage.

 First Aid kit is provided in the upstairs bathroom under the sink.
-If you need to use it, please be sure to replace any used items and
+If you need to use it, please be sure to replace any used items

 Furnishings such as chairs, tables, beds, sofas, and couch need to be treated with care so they will last.
 While we realize you are